Brand licensing: Global brand licensing industry

 The main international professional association for brand licensing is the Licensing Industry Merchandiser's Association, which sponsors the annual Licensing International Expo.

-Each May, License!
+Each Year, License!
 Global magazine publishes an annual list of "The Top 150 Global Licensors".
 For 2017, the leader was Disney Consumer Products with $53 billion in retail sales of licensed merchandise, followed by Meredith Corp. with $23.2 Billion and PVH with $18 Billion.

 According to the International Licensing Industry Merchandisers' Association (LIMA), global licensed merchandise sales was $272.2 billion in 2016, versus $262.2 billion in 2015.

+In the fashion industry, branded perfumes and cosmetics are often produced under license.
+For example, L'Oreal Group holds the fragrance and beauty licenses for Yves Saint Laurent, Giorgio Armani, Valentino, Prada, Ralph Lauren, and more.

 Brand licensing in South Korea

 Han Chang-Wan, a professor at Sejong University, published the history of animation character design in Korea at the Character Licensing Fair 2016.
 This study became the first to have rabbit and turtle illustrations as Korean animated characters.
-This was revealed in 'The Independent' newspaper.
+This was revealed in The Independent newspaper.

-With American and Japanese characters dominating the Korean animation industry until the 1970s, it wasn't until 1983 when Dooly the Little Dinosaur (아기 공룡 둘리) appeared in Bomulsum—a monthly magazine for kids—and changed the Korean character market.
+With American and Japanese characters dominating the Korean animation industry until the 1970s, it was not until 1983 when Dooly the Little Dinosaur (아기 공룡 둘리) appeared in Bomulsum—a monthly magazine for kids—and changed the Korean character market.
 In 1987, Dooly the Little Dinosaur first aired as a six-part TV show, with another seven parts airing in 1988.
 In 1995, Kim Soo-jung, its creator, established a company named 'Dooly World' and went into the character design industry.
 The following year, the animated movie 'Dooly the Little Dinosaur' was released.
 In the 30 years since Dooly the Little Dinosaur launched, its related market generated 2–3 billion won per year (about 1.7–2.7 million dollars as of July 2018).
 This paved the way for the character market in Korea.

-Brand licensing in India

-The liberalisation of the Indian economy in 1992 brought a slew of international brands to India.
-Many of these brands have been licensed to Indian companies.
-Arvind represent Arrow, Cherokee, ELLE, Nautica, USPA, Aéropostale, CHILDRENS PLACE, Ed Hardy, GAP and Kipling.
-The Murjani Group is the licensee for Calvin Klein Jeans, FCUK and Tommy Hilfiger.
-Beverly Hills Polo Club (BHPC) is licensed to Spencers Retail.

-Character Licensing is another big licensing segment of brand licensing in India.
-The big players in the character licensing industry in India are Disney India, Viacom 18 and Cartoon Network Enterprises.
-Characters licensed out by Disney India include Mickey Mouse and Donald Duck.
-Viacom has brought in popular characters from Nickelodeon like Dora the Explorer and SpongeBob SquarePants.
-Cartoon Network boasts of a portfolio including characters such as Ben 10, Powerpuff Girls, Mr. Bean, Roll no. 21, We Bare Bears.